masheleni/gogpsn/README.md

 Now here comes the fun part.
 We now have the `plugin.py` file open in our editor.
 The next steps will go over how to obtain the _NPSSO token_ that we will be inserting into the file.

 5. Make sure you have the latest version of [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Google Chrome](https://www.google.com/chrome/) or the new Chromium-based [Microsoft Edge](https://www.microsoft.com/en-us/edge) browser installed before continuing.

+   > It has been reported that Google Chrome version 74 experiences this issue where Sony's authorization fails due to a CORS bug.
+This is why it is STRONGLY recommended to update your browsers to the latest version.

 6. Open up a new browser window